TheSkyentist/GELATO/README.md

 * Plotting.py

   Here are the scripts for creating and saving figures of the fits.
 Can also be run directly on HQUAILS results in order to create figures after the fact.
+The plots can either be plotted as the components or the final result only.

 * ConcatenateResults.py